dmacfarlane/angular-mentions/README.md

 #### Options

-- `[mentionSelect]="formatter"` to specify a function to call when the user has picked an item in the menu.
+- `[mentionSelect]="formatter"` to specify a optional function to format the selected item before inserting the text.
 - `[triggerChar]="@"` to specify the character that should trigger the menu behavior.
 The default value is '@'.